wandb/docs/docs/guides/track/log/log-models.md

 When you link a model artifact to the registry, this creates a new version of that registered model.
 The new version is a pointer to the artifact version that exists in that project.

-The following code snippet is a continuation of the code snippet in [Download and use a logged model](#download-and-use-a-logged-model).
-The code snippet uses the

 The proceeding code snippet shows how to link a model with the `link_model` API.
-The code snippet uses the `downloaded_model_path` variable defined in the [Download and use a logged model](#download-and-use-a-logged-model) section to provide the path of the model.

 ```python
 run.link_model(path=downloaded_model_path,